lgraesser/SLM-experiment-log/experiments/example.md

   },
 }
 ```

+**Commit**: The git commit SHA of the Lab used to run, so that it can be referenced if code changes. c4538fc9c6e6cd5f1fb91ba742d95225ca4ad4a1

 **Results summary:** This should include a brief description of the results and links to the results files.